 When to Use Corporate Housing

-I've used corporate housing several times, always when we've been moving to a new city too far to commute to.
-I've also used it for some contract projects I've worked on that required three to four weeks of time.
-I've always been happy with the service I received and would consider this option if I needed a last-minute short-term rental housing.
+Author and researcher, Diane Schmidt, has used corporate housing several times, always when moving to a new city too far to commute to.
+She's also used it for some contract projects she's worked on that required three to four weeks of time.

 As with any rental housing, it depends on where you'll be staying, for how long, when and how large a unit you'll need.
 Typically, corporate housing will be more costly than renting an unfurnished apartment long-term.
 Also, the longer you stay, the less you'll pay.
 Many corporate housing companies offer daily, weekly and monthly rates with the price decreasing as the length of stay increases.
 Also, you'll pay more for a one-bedroom than a studio, more for a two-bedroom than a one-bedroom, etc...
 You may also find that if you have special needs, such as pets or infants, you might be paying more.
 Make sure you ask before you book.